Join the 2019 First-Year Witness Examination Competition Facebook Group HERE.

-For the third consecutive year the LSS brings you our Mooting and Witness Examination Competitions exclusively for first years.
-These competitions were introduced specifically for first year JD students, and as such are designed to operate as an introduction to both Mooting and Witness Examination.
+For the fifth consecutive year, the LSS brings you a Witness Examination Competition exclusively for first years.
+This competition was introduced specifically for first year JD students, and as such was designed to operate as an introduction to Witness Examination.
 The problems are of a level that is accessible to first years and an emphasis will be placed on helping teams improve round to round.

-In 2017 the Witness Examination competition will have 32 teams, sorted into 8 pools in a World Cup style fixture including group stage and knockout rounds.
-Each team is guaranteed to take part in at least three fixtures, with the Grand Finalists competing in a total of 6 witness examinations across the year.
-There is no better way of getting experience witness exam experience as a first year than through the 2017 Foley's List First Year Witness Examination Competition.
+In 2019, the Foley's List First Year Witness Examination competition will have a maximum of 32 teams, sorted into 8 pools in a World Cup-style fixture, including group stage and knockout rounds.
+Each team is guaranteed to take part in at least three fixtures, with the Grand Finalists competing in a total of 7 witness examinations across the year.
+There is no better way of getting experience witness exam experience as a first year than through the 2019 Foley's List First Year Witness Examination Competition.

-Witness Examination does not require research.
+Time commitment: Witness Examination does not require research.
 The barrister should commit two hours to read the problem several times and to formulate an argument.
-It is recommended that one or two more hours are used to rehearse your examination in chief with your witness.
+It is recommended that one or two more hours are used to rehearse your examination-in-chief with your witness.
 However, remember that the more effort you put in prior to trial, the more prepared you will be for whatever may happen in court.

 The witness can spend considerably less time preparing.
 All that is required of the witness is the memorisation of the witness statement, and perhaps the rehearsal of answering questions.
 As such, it may be in the interests of each team to alternate which partner occupies the role of the witness and barrister in order to experience both elements of the competition and balance the workload for this competition over the semester.

 Team size: 2 members

 Tuesday 12 March 2019, Room 102, 1:00–2:00PM

 Semester 1, Week 3: Wednesday 20 and Thursday 21 March 2019